StarksJohn/react-native-init-project/README.md

     git clone --recurse-submodules https://github.com/StarksJohn/AwesomeProject.git

 Pull:

-    git submodule update --remote
+    First update the latest code of the submodule : git submodule update --remote

-    then  commit the changed commit
+    If you update to the latest commit of the submodule, You need to commit first at end :

-    last, git pull --recurse-submodules
+        git pull --recurse-submodules

-    it can update main project and submodules

 Push: